msteveb/tmake/README.md

   }
   Executable xyz main.c table.c <lib>my

-Here we use <bin> and <lib> selectors to refer to the corresponding published targets.
+Here we use <bin> and <lib> alias selectors to refer to the corresponding published targets.

 Note that the publish dir can be changed from the project.spec file. e.g.